clormor/skeleton-java/README.md

   * Publish commits tagged with a version as staged releases to the maven central staging repository *(disabled by default)*
   * Automatically close and release staged releases to [maven central](https://search.maven.org/) using the [nexus-staging gradle plugin](https://github.com/Codearte/gradle-nexus-staging-plugin) *(disabled by default)*
 * `README` pre-formatted with some handy [shields](https://shields.io)
-* Perform releases and manage version numbers using the [Sonatype Nexus gradle plugin](https://github.com/bmuschko/gradle-nexus-plugin)
+* Perform releases and manage version numbers using the [gradle nexus plugin](https://github.com/bmuschko/gradle-nexus-plugin)

 ## Local Setup